 - HIPAA (HITECH, Omnibus Rule, privacy and security and breach notification);

-- Federal and state fraud and abuse laws (Anti-Kickback and Stark laws);
+- Federal and state fraud and abuse laws, including anti-kickback laws, false claims acts, and Stark laws;

 - Antitrust law;